Skip to Main Content

 2019 U.S. Senate Youth Delegate

-• The United States Senate Youth Program served as a cross-section of tomorrow’s leaders.
+• The United States Senate Youth Program serves as a cross-section of tomorrow’s leaders.
 I know for a fact that the people I stood in line behind for oatmeal will be elected, appointed, and chosen for public service at the highest levels of government.

 William Schrepferman